aras62/vision-based-prediction/metrics/trajectory_metrics.md

 @Article{Grigorescu_2019_RAL,
     author = "Grigorescu, S. M. and Trasnea, B. and Marina, L. and Vasilcoi, A. and Cocias, T.", journal = "RAL",
-    title = "NeuroTrajectory: A Neuroevolutionary Approach to Local State Trajectory Learning for Autonomous Vehicles", year = "2019",
+    title = "{NeuroTrajectory}: A Neuroevolutionary Approach to Local State Trajectory Learning for Autonomous Vehicles", year = "2019",
     volume = "4",
     number = "4",